InverterNetwork/contracts/memory-bank/activeContext.md

 ## Current Work Focus

+**Primary**: Updating documentation for `DiscreteCurveMathLib_v1` (NatSpec in code, Memory Bank files, and Markdown documentation).
-**Primary**: Strengthening fuzz testing for `DiscreteCurveMathLib_v1.t.sol`.
+**Secondary**: Preparing for strengthening fuzz testing for `DiscreteCurveMathLib_v1.t.sol` once all documentation is synchronized.
-**Secondary**: Ensuring all Memory Bank documentation accurately reflects this as the next priority.

-**Reason for Shift**: Previous task (renaming `defaultTestCurve` and Memory Bank updates for `DiscreteCurveMathLib_v1` stability) is complete.
-Next priority is enhancing test robustness through more comprehensive fuzzing.
+**Reason for Shift**: NatSpec comments have been added to key functions in `DiscreteCurveMathLib_v1.sol`, their state mutability confirmed as `pure`, and compiler warnings in the test file `DiscreteCurveMathLib_v1.t.sol` have been resolved.
+The immediate next step is to ensure all related documentation reflects these changes accurately.

 ## Recent Progress

+- ✅ NatSpec comments added to `_calculateReserveForSupply` and `_calculatePurchaseReturn` in `DiscreteCurveMathLib_v1.sol`.
+- ✅ State mutability for `_calculateReserveForSupply` and `_calculatePurchaseReturn` in `DiscreteCurveMathLib_v1.sol` confirmed/updated to `pure`.
+- ✅ Compiler warnings in `test/unit/modules/fundingManager/bondingCurve/formulas/DiscreteCurveMathLib_v1.t.sol` (related to unused variables in destructuring and try-catch returns) have been fixed.
 - ✅ `DiscreteCurveMathLib_v1.t.sol` refactored to remove `segmentsData` and use `packedSegmentsArray` directly.
-- ✅ All 65 tests in `test/unit/modules/fundingManager/bondingCurve/formulas/DiscreteCurveMathLib_v1.t.sol` are passing after refactor.
+- ✅ All 65 tests in `test/unit/modules/fundingManager/bondingCurve/formulas/DiscreteCurveMathLib_v1.t.sol` are passing after refactor and warning fixes.
 - ✅ `_calculatePurchaseReturn` in `DiscreteCurveMathLib_v1.sol` refactored by user (previous session).
 - ✅ `IDiscreteCurveMathLib_v1.sol` updated with new error types (`InvalidFlatSegment`, `InvalidPointSegment`) (previous session).
 - ✅ `PackedSegmentLib.sol`'s `_create` function confirmed to contain stricter validation rules (previous session).
 - ✅ All tests in `test/unit/modules/fundingManager/bondingCurve/libraries/PackedSegmentLib.t.sol` are passing (previous session).
-- ✅ `DiscreteCurveMathLib_v1.sol` and `PackedSegmentLib.sol` are considered stable and fully tested.
+- ✅ `DiscreteCurveMathLib_v1.sol` and `PackedSegmentLib.sol` are considered stable, internally well-documented (NatSpec), and fully tested.

 ## Implementation Quality Assessment (DiscreteCurveMathLib_v1 & Tests)

-**`DiscreteCurveMathLib_v1` and its test suite `DiscreteCurveMathLib_v1.t.sol` are now stable, and all tests are passing.** Core library and tests maintain:
+**`DiscreteCurveMathLib_v1` and its test suite `DiscreteCurveMathLib_v1.t.sol` are now stable, internally well-documented with NatSpec, and all tests (including fixes for compiler warnings) are passing.** Core library and tests maintain:

 - Defensive programming patterns (validation strategy updated, see below).
 - Gas-optimized algorithms with safety bounds.